ScarletWu/Misperceived-Social-Norms-Women-Working-Outside-the-Home-in-Saudi-Arabia/README.md

-# Starter folder

 ## Overview

-This repo is a in depth analysis of the paper "Misperceived Social Norms:
+This repo replicated data from "Misperceived Social Norms:
-Women Working Outside the Home in Saudi Arabia".
-The data science workflow is followed as the data is downloaded, cleaned, simulated, and then analyzed.
+Women Working Outside the Home in Saudi Arabia" (https://www.aeaweb.org/articles?id=10.1257/aer.20180975), conducted an analysis and discussion about the females working outside the home in Saudi Arabia.
+The data was downloaded, cleaned, simulated, analyzed, and then concluded.
 The paper and analysis is made reproducible so that it can be used again by others.

 ## LLM Usage
-LLM's like ChatGPT have been used for code explanation, error explanations and fixes.
+ChatGPT was used for code modification, explanation and error explanations.
 The chat can be found in LLM/llm.rtf.
+No other LLM was used.

 ## File Structure
 The repo is structured as:

--   `input/data` contains the data sources used in analysis including the raw data.
+-   `input/data` contains the data used in analysis including original raw data, original cleaned data, and the data we cleaned using original raw data.
--   `outputs/data` contains the cleaned dataset that was constructed.
 -   `outputs/paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `outputs/figures` and `outputs/table` contains the table and figures replicated, while `r_code` contains the code that generate the visualizations.
 -   `scripts` contains the R scripts used to simulate, download and clean data.